ovidner/dao-book/README.md

 # Design Automation and Optimization with Python

-This cookiecutter creates a simple boilerplate for a Jupyter Book.
+This repository contains the source material for the e-book *Design Automation and Optimization with Python*.

 ## Usage